Get exclusive insights about Engineering at Monzo!

 Jobs that require time management skills

-• Project manager: Project managers must ensure that all tasks are completed on schedule.
-To do so, they must be able to effectively delegate tasks, set deadlines, track progress and solve problems quickly as they occur.
+Project managers make sure that everyone completes their tasks according to the schedule.
+To do so, they delegate tasks, set deadlines, track progress and quickly solve problems.

-• Sales executive: In the world of sales, professionals must be able to prioritise their time in order to meet their quotas.
-Sales executives must be able to plan their time wisely in order to make the most of every opportunity.
+Sales executives prioritise their time to meet their quotas and plan their days to make the most of every opportunity.

-• Teacher: A teacher must be able to manage their time wisely in order to prepare lessons, grade papers, and meet with students.
-Juggling all of these tasks at once can be challenging, but it’s essential in order to be an effective teacher.
+Teachers manage their time wisely to prepare lessons, mark work and meet with students.
+Juggling all these tasks at once is challenging, but it’s essential.

-• Accountant: An accountant must be able to keep track of a variety of financial information and deadlines.
-Time management skills are essential in this role, as any delays can have serious consequences.
+Accountants need to keep track of a variety of financial information and deadlines.
+Time management skills are essential in this role, as delays will have serious consequences.

 Not sure what you want to do?
-Find out with Career Path Test
+Find out with our Career Path Test.

-If you're not sure about what you want to do, don't worry.
-Our Career Path Test matches you with roles and sectors that are in line with your values and interests.
+Don’t worry if you're not sure about what job you’d like.
+Our Career Path Test matches you with roles and sectors in line with your values and interests.

 Why are time management skills important?